JUMP TO A TOPIC

 Where Was Asbestos on Navy Ships?

-Asbestos use wasn’t limited to specific vessels.
-It had applications in virtually every ship, from small patrol boats to aircraft carriers.
+Asbestos use in the Navy wasn’t limited to specific vessels.
+It had applications in virtually every ship, including structural components, paint, mattresses and more.

 - Engine and boiler rooms